diffplug/spotless/plugin-gradle/README.md

 spotless {
   typescript {
     // no parser or filepath needed
-    // -> will default to 'typesript' parser when used in the typescript block prettier()
+    // -> will default to 'typescript' parser when used in the typescript block prettier()
   }
 }